department-of-veterans-affairs/vagov-content/pages/school-administrators.md

     <li>
       <span><va-link
         href="https://public.govdelivery.com/accounts/USVAVBA/subscriber/new"
-        text="Sign up for for trainings, webinar, and office hour updates" onClick="recordEvent({ event: 'nav-linkslist', 'links-list-header': 'Trainings and webinars'});" /></span>
+        text="Sign up for trainings, webinars, and office hour updates" onClick="recordEvent({ event: 'nav-linkslist', 'links-list-header': 'Trainings and webinars'});" /></span>
       <p class="va-nav-linkslist-description">Subscribe to the GovDelivery mailing list to receive updates and other routine communications from Education Service about trainings, office hours, and more.</p>